The International School

-The International School of Portland (I.S.P.) is an independent Chinese, Spanish and Japanese immersion preschool and elementary school in Portland, Oregon.
-The International School of Portland was founded in 1990 and today educates nearly 500 students in these languages and in English.
+The International School of Portland (I.S.P.) is an independent International Baccalaureate Chinese, Spanish and Japanese immersion preschool and elementary school in Portland, Oregon.
+The International School of Portland was founded in 1990 and today educates nearly 400 students in these languages and in English.
 It consistently receives an A+ ranking by Niche (company) and 4.9/5 stars on GreatSchools.

 The International School of Portland is one of only two schools in the United States – and perhaps the world – offering full immersion in three separate language tracks under one roof.

 It is home to the longest-running Chinese immersion program in the Pacific Northwest.
 Established in 1997 with twelve students, it is the 8th oldest program in the United States.

 It is home to the premier Japanese language program in the United States.
 It was one of the first programs in the country to offer full Japanese language immersion.
 It is the only program to combine Japanese immersion with the renowned International Baccalaureate approach.

 The International School of Portland is an authorized International Baccalaureate (IB) school, teaching children through the IB's inquiry-based Primary Years Programme.
-It was the first elementary school in the Pacific Northwest to offer the International Baccalaureate Primary Years Programme (IB PYP).
+Authorized in 2010, it was the first elementary school in the Pacific Northwest to offer the International Baccalaureate Primary Years Programme (IB PYP).

 The International School of Portland has been designated as an International Spanish Academy, one of only 28 American schools to earn this designation from the Ministry of Education and Science of Spain.

 The International School of Portland's summer camp offers language immersion camps for children who are beginner through advanced speakers of Spanish, Mandarin, or Japanese.
 It consistently ranks among the Top Summer Camps awards by local parent publications, including NW Kid Magazines Top Summer Camp in the Academic and/or Language categories for eight years in a row.